Azathothas/Stars/README.md

 - [AutomaApp/automa](https://github.com/AutomaApp/automa) – A browser extension for automating your browser by connecting blocks
 - [antfu/icones](https://github.com/antfu/icones) – ⚡️ Icon Explorer with Instant searching, powered by Iconify
 - [iiop123/dingding](https://github.com/iiop123/dingding) – 丁丁快传-基于cloudflare workers的文件传输工具
-- [gwen001/offsectools_www](https://github.com/gwen001/offsectools_www) – A vast collection of security tools and resources curated by the community.
 - [Frontesque/scrcpy-plus](https://github.com/Frontesque/scrcpy-plus) – A simple GUI for SCRCPY and other ADB functions
 - [VueTubeApp/VueTube](https://github.com/VueTubeApp/VueTube) – A simple FOSS video streaming client aimed to recreate ALL features from their respective apps (and more)